Celebdaq: Site closure

 Celebdaq and its sister website Sportdaq were both closed on Friday 26 February 2010 as part of a series of cuts to the BBC's online services.
 The BBC stated that its online operation needed a "new, harder focus on quality and distinctiveness".

-Relaunch 2019
+Revival

-Celebdaq was reestablished and relaunched by a fan of the original game at the end of December 2018 under its own website.
-Traders can buy and sell stock (shares) in the celebs listed and receive dividends and increases to their portfolio value based on the stocks performance.
-This latest incarnation is far more dynamic than the original and share prices change daily through media exposure.
-Additional features such as stock having a "life span" after which it becomes worthless are also present as well as the ability to purchase "trophies" to showcase your financial status in the game.
+Celebdaq was re-established and relaunched by a fan of the original game at the end of December 2018 and ran until 2024.
+Traders were able to buy and sell stocks in celebrities and receive dividends and increases to their portfolio value based on their stocks' performances.
+The revamped incarnation was far more dynamic than the original and share prices change daily through media exposure.
+Additional features such as stock having a "life span" after which it becomes worthless were also present.
+Traders were also given the ability to purchase "trophies" to showcase traders' financial status in the game.

-Celebrity complaint

-In April 2021 a well known celebrity requested their entry on the website to be removed.
-The same celebrity also attempted to involve other celebrities in having their details taken from the website.
-The individuals in question were based in the United States and as CelebDAQ is a UK owned, hosted and operated website, US law did not apply.
-However the website operator chose to honour the request and removed the individual concerned from it.

-This led to further changes on the website in order to reduce / negate any further complaints.

 Weekly events

 Millionaire Day

 Everyone who had a portfolio worth over a million pounds was "kneecapped".
 In the early hours of Monday morning, traders who were worth over a million pounds had their portfolio emptied, and exchanged for a status symbol, depending on how much they had.
 See Kneecapping and Status Symbols.
 Traders who had their portfolio emptied were given £10,000 to keep on playing.